wiredmonash/constitution/CONSTITUTION.md

     2. preside as chair over committee meetings and General Meetings, in the absence of the President;
     3. assist the President in her/his duties;
     4. hold the diversity portfolio, that is to act as the voice of equal opportunity and diversity on all decisions and at all club events;
-    5. liaise with the Engineering and IT faculties, similar student groups, and the greater IT industry to promote diversity to members and the wider student body;
+    5. liaise, collaborate and maintain contact with staff of the Engineering and IT faculties;
+    6. liase, collaborate and maintain contact with similar student groups, and the greater IT industry to promote diversity to members and the wider student body;
-    6. perform the duties of the President if that office is vacant;
+    7. perform the duties of the President if that office is vacant;
-    7. perform other duties, as the committee may resolve; and
+    8. perform other duties, as the committee may resolve; and
-    8. provide a comprehensive handover, including a detailed operational report, at the end of term for the next position holder.
+    9. provide a comprehensive handover, including a detailed operational report, at the end of term for the next position holder.

 5. The duties of the Treasurer shall be to